HTTP Server CLI

 ### serverStarted

 Fires in the **master** process after all workers have been forked and the server socket is bound.
-Use it to print startup info, register timers, or set up master-side state.
+Use it to register timers or set up master-side state.
+On Daemon mode the master's terminal is already detached — render the launch banner in `serverAdvertised` instead.

 Available `$Server` properties inside the callback: